DrBibop/RoR2VRMod/VRAPI/Manifests-README/README.md

 - Added custom skin support.
 - Added the onHandPairSet event that triggers when hands for the player character are loaded.
 - AddSkillRemap has been deprecated and replaced by AddSkillBindingOverride where you can directly assign skills to buttons.

+### 1.1.1
+- Fixed errors occuring in the Utils methods.